srinathos/srinathos.github.io/_posts/2019-05-1-Better-Radio.md

 date: 2019-05-1
 ---

 I sometimes feel lucky to have experienced this surge in technology while I grew up -- radio, cassettes, winamp, CDs, and now streaming.
 Looking back, radio was always fun to listen to, with some adverts peppered in between songs.
 After I had purchased my first car in 2017, I decided to give the radio a listen again.
 The advertisements were still there, and I found myself skipping through stations for most of the drive just to hear music.
-After 15 years, it felt as if there were a lot more ads.
-This experience resulted in me experimenting with ML to classify a streams into ads and music.
+After 15 years, it felt as if nothing had changed, except that there were a lot more ads.
+What if I could have an program that automatically tunes to a station playing music?

 ## Solution